 I’m confident that you love the holiday of Thanksgiving.
 However, it seems apparent that others are more infatuated with their favorite foods than the grace of gratitude.
 I confess, of course, I have a fondness for some special dishes too.
 Don’t you?

 However, the greatest part of any Thanksgiving observation whether secular or sacred should be a sense of renewed gratitude.
 Grateful souls are a pleasure to be around.

 In the fall of the year, we are accustomed to celebrations and family gatherings where we observe this national holiday.
 So what about this Thanksgiving in June business?
-It appears to be a revived concept by the foodies among us and that’s okay.
-Did you know though, that Thanksgiving in June does have historical significance?
+It appears to be a revived concept by the retailers and foodies among us and that’s okay.
+Thanksgiving in June does have historical significance.

 American history tells about a Thanksgiving proclamation in Charlestown, Massachusetts.
 With many blessings to count, their governing council met on June 20, 1676, to determine how to most appropriately show thanks unto God.
 They sensed that it needed to be done soon and nine days later was the date chosen.
 June 29 was chosen as the official day of Thanksgiving for the display of public and private gratitude.
 From the text of their original proclamation, it’s obvious that they were keenly aware of God’s tender mercies and keeping grace and their need to thank Him properly.

 For the follower of Christ, Thanksgiving knows no certain season (click to tweet).
 It is not bound to a certain day or month.
 It is the prescribed lifestyle for those who are members of the family of God whose head is Christ.
 The older I get, the more I tend to think of this biblical call as a way of life more aptly described as thanks-living.
 Any time you will but pause and think, you can easily find reasons to give God thanks.